Skip to content

 Bees at WHOI

 Bees are critical to the ecosystem, providing pollination that is vital for plant survival and the production of our veggies and fruits.
 The WHOI beekeeping group is an open and welcoming group of WHOI staff and friends with interests in bee husbandry and related pollinator activities.
 The group started in 2019 and has successfully brought two bee hives to the WHOI Quissett campus.
-In 2022 a new pilot project is starting on the Village Campus.
+In 2022 a new hive was started on the Village Campus.

 Join us!